nethmiumaya/Spring-pos-backend/README.md

 - **GET /orders**: Retrieve all orders.
 Returns a JSON array of order objects.
 - **POST /orders**: Create a new order.
 Requires a JSON object with order details.
 Returns the created order object.

-## Setup and Installation

-1. Clone the repository.
-2. Set up the back-end dependencies.
-3. Configure the database connection.
-4. Deploy the Spring Boot application on the Apache Tomcat server.

 ## License